Matt Boehler (Photo: T+T Fotografie)

 As a singer, Matt Boehler has performed in some of classical music’s most prestigious venues, appearing as a soloist with The Metropolitan Opera, New York Philharmonic, Dallas Opera, Theatre Royal de la Monnaie, Carnegie Hall, New York City Opera, Minnesota Opera, Baltimore Symphony Orchestra and Canadian Opera Company, among many others.
 His serious study of composition began only a few years ago.
 Having earned an B.A. in Theater Arts from Viterbo University and an A.D. in Opera Studies from Juilliard Opera Center, he is pursuing a M.M. in Composition at San Francisco Conservatory of Music while maintaining an active singing career.
 He recently earned first prize in the San Francisco Conservatory’s Choral Composition Contest and the inaugural Pankonin Art Song Award.

 Boehler’s “Foursquare Cathedral,” a song cycle for bass-baritone and piano, is a setting of selected poems from poet Todd Boss' critically lauded collection, “Yellowrocket.”
-The cycle will be presented in a live performance during the 55th NATS National Conference, which will be held in Las Vegas in July 2018.
+The cycle will be presented in a live performance during the 55th NATS National Conference, which will be held in Las Vegas, June 22-26, 2018.
 In her commentary on Boehler’s winning composition, Laitman said, “This song cycle is absolutely brilliant, from the first note to the last.
 The composer brought the words to life through inventive word settings, intriguing harmonies, an interesting and varied accompaniment which contributed to the understanding of the text, an engaging dramatic sense, and a wonderful choice of poems.
 The performance was also excellent."